 In November 2012, the voters of Riley County renewed the 10-year 0.5% sales tax for Roads and Jobs.
 Due to the sales tax being a Riley County Tax, the City of Manhattan only receives 61 percent of the proceeds (approximately $3.1 million annually).
 By resolution, the City Commission has committed that 65% (approximately $2 million annually) of the proceeds to be available to continue the economic development investment strategy through traditional incentives as well as infrastructure projects, and 35% (approximately $1.1 million annually) for property tax relief through debt reduction.

-If the Economic Recovery and Relief sales tax passes, 20% of the sales tax revenue - estimated at $13 million over the 10 year period - would be dedicated to job creation.
-This would include recruitment, retention, and expansion of businesses in Manhattan.
+Twenty percent (20%) of the Economic Recovery and Relief sales tax revenue, which passed on the November 3, 2020 election, estimated at $13 million over the 10 year period - will be dedicated to job creation.
+This will include recruitment, retention, and expansion of businesses in Manhattan.

 The Manhattan Area Chamber of Commerce economic development strategy:

 Since the inception of the 2002 sales tax over 1,600 jobs have been created in Manhattan, including businesses such as:

 Manhattan Area Technical College (383 workforce development grads staying in the region)

 NBAF (350 Jobs)